 - Updating appliances and amenities

 Also, remember to check your air conditioning unit.
 A functioning AC system seems like a mandatory feature in today’s vacation rental market, especially for beachfront locations.

 Maintaining the different interior and exterior features of your home is important.
 By doing this, you validate the experience you market to guests.

 While everyone loves the beach, you do not need a literal interpretation of it on every surface of your home.
 Try and capture the feeling of the ocean in your interior design.
 Such as cool pastels, modern furniture, or the use of wood.

 It may be off-putting to potential renters to have too much clutter.
 This may include seashells, sea creatures, and ocean themes throughout the vacation rental property.

-Your goal is to achieve a well-designed space that is inviting.
-While also remaining neutral enough for renters to imagine themselves there.
+Your goal is to achieve a well-designed space that is inviting, while also remaining neutral enough for guests to imagine themselves there.

 Also, a more simplistic design helps the rental stay modern and refreshing.

 Marketing to the best audience has to do with your location.
 You want your description to reach a certain group of beachfront renters.
 For example, see if you can narrow down your audience with some of these questions: